TiagoSMarques/Masters-Thesis_ATLASCAR2/README.md

 # Masters-Thesis_ATLASCAR2

 <!-- One Paragraph of project description goes here -->
-ROS packages to establish the position and orientation of the ATLASCAR2 based on inclinometer and GPS data, perform the reconstruction of the road percieved by the SICK LD-MRS sensor and from that extract the road boundaries.
+ROS packages to establish the position and orientation of the AtlasCar2 based on inclinometer and GPS data, perform the reconstruction of the road perceived by the SICK LD-MRS sensor and from that extract the road boundaries.

 ## Getting Started